TangentFoxy/Arcadia.old/VesselFormat.md

 }
 ```

-In addition to the vessels, a `nextID` must be stored, and the ID of the
+In addition to the vessels, a `nextID` must be stored, the ID of the currently
-currently possessed vessel.
+possessed vessel, and a hashmap of previously possessed vessels.